MeshA*: Efficient Path Planning With Motion Primitives: Theoretical Results

 \section{Theoretical Results}

-In this section, we will demonstrate the equivalence between searches on the mesh graph we constructed and those on the state lattice.
-The main result is Theorem \ref{thm:main}, which outlines the recipe for trajectory construction.
+We now establish the equivalence between searching on the mesh graph and searching on the state lattice, which infers that finding an optimal path on the state lattice is equivalent to finding an optimal path on the mesh graph followed by trajectory reconstruction.

-Note: to distinguish between a path as a sequence of vertices (where adjacent vertices are connected by an edge) in a certain graph and a path as a sequence of motion primitives, we will refer to the latter as the \textit{trajectory}.

-\begin{lemma} Let an extended cell $u = (i, j, \Psi)$ be given, and let the cell $(i', j')$ be such that it is the result of a step along one of the primitives from $u$, that is: